 Flying solo gives you the freedom of choosing exactly what to do on any day without worrying about anyone else.
 I was always worried that this freedom would come at the expense of having somebody to share the experience with.
 But, if there’s one thing I’ve realised over 4 months of solo travel, it’s that travelling solo doesn’t necessarily mean travelling alone.

-I’ve found ways to meet people while travelling alone that I’d never have imagined.
+There are many advantages of travelling alone, one of these is the people you meet along the way.
+I’ve found ways to meet people that I’d never have imagined.
 From the typical hostel dorm room friendship to random encounters with travellers on ferries that have turned out to be great friends.
 Most of the time these friendships will happen naturally, but that’s not always the case.

 If you need a little inspiration to help get things going, here are 12 ways you can meet your next travel companion.